twbs/bootstrap/docs/4.0/content/tables.md

 ## Captions

 A `<caption>` functions like a heading for a table.
-It helps users with screen readers to find a table and understand what it’s about and decide if they want to read it.
+It helps users with screen readers to find a table and understand what it's about and decide if they want to read it.

 {% example html %}
 <table class="table">